Upali Kannangara

 Upali Kannangara (5 January 1951 – 12 December 2018: උපාලි කන්නංගර), was a Sri Lankan musician, singer and accompanist.
 Starting as a guitar player, Kannangara became one of the most popular singers in Sri Lanka particularly in the outdoor musicals with popular songs such as Iwasillak Na Dakina Thura, Dumbara Mitiyawatha, Parata Kittuwa and Gele Ranmala.

 Personal life

 He was born on 5 January 1951 in Colombo.

 In December 2018, he was hospitalized due to a heart condition.
-He was scheduled to undergo surgery on the 3 December, but was postponed due to poor health where both his kidneys and liver worked from machines.
+He was scheduled to undergo surgery on 3 December, but was postponed due to poor health where both his kidneys and liver worked from machines.
 He was later transferred to the intensive care unit.
 On 6 December 2018, he underwent a heart surgery at the Durdans hospital.
 He died on 12 December 2018 at the age of 67 after the cardiac arrest.
 His remains were laid to rest at his residence at No. 19 / A, 4th Lane, Jambugasmulla, Nugegoda.
 Funeral service was held at 4.00 pm on 15 December 2018 at the Kohuwala Public Cemetery.